Topstep Funded Account Rules Are Explained in Detail for Traders

 The Scaling Plan controls how many contracts you can trade based on your account balance.
 It was created to protect traders from over-leverage and to promote steady growth.
 By scaling up gradually, traders build consistency and avoid blowing accounts with oversized positions.

-At Topstep, this rule currently applies only to the Express Funded Account.
+At Topstep, this rule currently applies only to the Express Funded Account stage.
 Since July 22, 2025, the Scaling Plan in the Live Funded Account has been replaced by Dynamic Live Risk Expansion

 This system automatically adjusts your contract size and risk limits based on your real-time performance.
 Instead of fixed thresholds like in the classic Scaling Plan, the DLRE expands or contracts your allowed position size dynamically.